- What is Growth Hacking and what is not

 What is Growth Hacking and what is not

-As the story goes in 2007 Brian Chesky and Joe Gebbia couldn’t afford the rent on their San Francisco apartment that is why they decided to transform their loft in a lodging space.
-Yet instead of relying on Craiglist, they built their own site, which they called Airbed & Breakfast and hacked Craigslist to drive users back to their site,
+As the story went in 2007, Brian Chesky and Joe Gebbia couldn’t afford the rent on their San Francisco apartment that is why they decided to transform their loft in a lodging space.
+Yet instead of relying on Craiglist, they built their site, which they called Airbed & Breakfast and hacked Craigslist to drive users back to their website,

 Long story short that is how they grew from a loft to a company worth $30billion, which we all know by the name of Airbnb.
 Yet that is only part of the story.
 In fact, Airbnb didn’t grow in a multi-billion business from a day to the next with a single magic trick.
 Instead, they had to undertake several experiments before seeing their listings grow.

-In fact, experimentation is the key ingredient of growth hacking.
-Yet in order for it to work, you have to experiment through a rigorous process that mixes high-speed and cross-functional experimentation.
+In fact, experimentation is the critical ingredient of growth hacking.
+For it to work, you have to experiment through a rigorous process that mixes rapid and cross-functional testing.
 That is what Sean Ellis called growth hacking.

 The Growth Hacking Mindset